 She has published independently booklets like the cyber-Gardens and the AA INTER10 09/10 book titled “World Dubai Marine Life Incubators”.
 All her research work has been published in 2012 by Routledge is a new book titled “Systemic Architecture”.

 Davide Sacconi studied Architecture at the Università degli Studi di Roma Tre where he graduated with honors in 2006.
 In 2004 he founded Tspoon, a research based office that has been awarded in several national and international competitions for architecture, landscape, urban design and editorial projects.
-In 2011 he completed his post-graduate research at the Berlage Institute of Rotterdam, where he focused on territorial and large scale projects in different cultural and geographical context, such as Los Angeles, Beijing, Moscow and Athens.
-His final thesis project, developed at the Berlage Institute within a studio lead by Elia Zenghelis and Pier Vittorio Aureli has been recently published on Domus.
-In 2010 he had the opportunity to teach at the Strelka Institute of Moscow and in 2012 he worked at MVRDV (Rotterdam) on several urban design and large scale architectural projects.
+In 2011 he completed his postgraduate research at the Berlage Institute of Rotterdam, where he focused on territorial and large scale projects in different cultural and geographical context, such as Los Angeles, Beijing, Moscow and Athens.
+His final thesis project, developed at the Berlage Institute within a studio lead by Elia Zenghelis and Pier Vittorio Aureli has been published on Domus.

 Camila Sotomayor explores ruins as contemporary zones of architectural reanimation.
 Her work experiments with the processes of material transformation and visual representation.
-Having studied in Chile, New York & Italy, she completed her Masters in Architecture at the Bartlett.
-Her projects have speculated on the effects of time at scales ranging from the accumulated virtual decay of a domestic interior to the phased reconstruction of post-civil war Bolivia.
-Her PhD in Architectural Design at the Bartlett is investigating the concept of time-based design further by focusing on material decay at the microscopic scale, as an architecture that emerges from simultaneous growth and death.
-She runs the Department of Decay, a platform that integrates the fields of art, architecture, science and fiction to explore all matters of material ageing.
-Camila’s conceptualization and experiments with decay are the subject for an article published in the Design Ecologies Journal.
-She has been Unit tutor for the Bartlett School of Architecture’s MArch Urban Design programme since 2010.
+Having studied in Chile, New York, Italy and Canada she completed her Masters in Architecture at the Bartlett, UCL.
+Camila's projects have speculated on the effects of time at scales ranging from the accumulated virtual decay of a domestic interior to the phased reconstruction of post-civil war Bolivia.
+She runs the Department of Decay at UCL, a platform that integrates the fields of art, architecture, science and fiction to explore all matters of material ageing.
+Her current PhD in Architectural Design at the Bartlett is investigating the concept of time-based design further by focusing on material decay at the microscopic scale, as an architecture that emerges from simultaneous growth and death.
+In 2013 she was invited to the Canadian Centre for Architecture where she completed a residency researching the estate and selected works of Gordon Matta-Clark.
+She has been a Studio Unit Tutor for the Bartlett School of Architecture’s MArch Urban Design programme since 2010.

 Clusters and Showcases